redhat-actions/openshift-github-connector/README.md

 Similarly, if you edit the ESLint config file, the change will not get picked up until a dev server restart.

 If the CRA server is not restarting because a file is errored, you have to edit the file that it thinks is errored and save it, even if the fix for the error is in another file.

+The `tsconfig.json` in the root of the repository is used for the client (this is the directory structure CRA expects).
+The server `tsconfig` is `src/server/tsconfig.json`, while the webpack config for the server is at the repository root.

 ## Resources